 Part of the problem of poor indoor air quality is that parents don’t realize it exists.
 Despite being invisible to the naked eye, airborne contaminants can still cause health problems.
 It’s best for parents and their infants if parents make clean air a priority.
 Thankfully, there are ways for parents to improve indoor air quality by cleaning the air, as well as limiting contaminants.

 Improving Indoor Air Quality

 Parents can impact the air their infants breathe in several ways.
 Air conditioners or humidifiers are classic examples, but they may be too harsh for an infant’s system or may be inappropriate for the climatic conditions depending on where the family lives.
 To improve indoor air quality, parents should purchase an air purifier.
 Air purifiers clean the air of pollutants already present in the home.
-The most effective air purifiers have HEPA filters which remove 99.97% of particles bigger than 0.3 microns.
+The most effective air purifiers have HEPA filters which remove 99.97% of airborne particles bigger than 0.3 microns.
 This can include everything from bacteria and viruses to dust mites and mold spores.
-Some manufacturers even make models specifically for infants like the Austin Air Baby’s Breath air purifier.
+Some manufacturers even make models specifically for infants.
 A HEPA air purifier will let parents breathe easier knowing that their baby has clean air, both day and night.